import copy

 """

-Predicts the output of a model on a large dataset by splitting it into blocks
+Predicts the output of a model on a large dataset by splitting it into blocks and predicting each block separately.

 Parameters